csiro-crop-informatics/repset/README.md

 ## Execution profiles

 There are several ways to execute the pipeline, each requires Nextflow and either Docker or Singularity.
-See [nextflow.config](nextflow.config#L74-L110) for available execution profiles, e.g. for local execution this could be
+See [nextflow.config](nextflow.config) for available execution profiles (or to add your own!), e.g. for local execution this could be

 ### Running with docker